desiree114/Test-Github-Repo/README.md

 - Loves the Gym

--Currently doing a degree in CFG Degree in Product Management
+- Currently doing a degree in CFG Degree in Product Management

 - Lover of Politics

+- I live in London

+- Was born in Zimbabwe

+- Haved lived in South Africa, Zimbabwe, Botswana and UK.